Birkat Hamazon: Source and text

 Rabbi Abraham Isaac Kook described the order of these four blessings as a “ladder of prayer,” as we raise our sights and aspirations.
 The first blessing refers to one's personal needs; the second, the physical needs of the nation (through the Land of Israel); the third, the nation's spiritual aspirations (Jerusalem and the Temple); and the fourth blessing, our ultimate aspiration to be a “light unto the nations.”

 The statutory birkat hamazon ends at the end of these four blessings, with the words, al yechasrenu.

 After these four blessings, there is a series of short prayers, each beginning with the word Harachaman (the Merciful One), which ask for God's compassion.

 There are several known texts for birkat hamazon.
 The most widely available is the Ashkenazic.
 There are also Sephardic, Yemenite and Italian versions.
 All of these texts follow the same structure described above, but the wording varies.
-In particular, the Italian version preserves the ancient practice of commencing the second paragraph with Nachamenu on Shabbat.
+In particular, the Italian version preserves the ancient practice of commencing the third blessing with Nachamenu on Shabbat, and concluding "Menachem ami Yisrael be-vinyan Yerushalayim.